Transfer Credit Information

 The Office of Transfer and Articulation, in reviewing transfer credit for CCA and GoArmyEd students, uses the university processes and procedures.
 There are some processes specific to these alliances.

-Definition of the Community College Alliance (CCA) and Transfer Guides
+Definition of the Community College Alliance (CCA) and Articulation Guides

 The university launched CCA in 1998 as a partnership between two-year technical and community colleges and Franklin.
-In this program, students complete their associate’s degrees and approximately 24 additional hours (bridge courses) at the community college.
-Students then complete a minimum of 30 hours at Franklin in one of the undergraduate majors.
-Approximately 34 additional hours (bridge courses) at the community college.
+In this program, students complete their associate’s degrees and approximately 34 additional hours (bridge courses) at the community college.
 Students then complete a minimum of 30 hours at Franklin in one of the undergraduate majors.

-New transfer guides are built by the Office of Transfer and Articulation, which reviews course descriptions in the community college catalog, and compares them to the Franklin course descriptions.
-The guides are negotiated and agreed upon by Franklin University and the community colleges.
-Any changes in the Franklin curriculum that affect the transfer guides are communicated and agreed upon with the community colleges.
-Any curricular change at Franklin impacts the CCA transfer guides, which are reviewed and updated annually by the Office of Transfer and Articulation.
+New Articulation Guides are built by the Office of Transfer and Articulation, which reviews course descriptions in the community college catalog, and compares them to the Franklin course descriptions.
+Any curricular change at Franklin or the community college impacts the CCA Articulation Guides, which are reviewed and updated annually by the Office of Transfer and Articulation.

 Definition of GoArmyEd and Installation Education Centers

 Active duty soldiers who wish to pursue college degrees can do so through their installation Education Centers.
-In addition to official college transcripts, the Office of Transfer and Articulation reviews military training and job experiences as outlined in the Army American Council on Education Registry Transcript System (AARTS).
-In addition, Franklin University adheres to Servicemembers Opportunity College Guidelines.
+In addition to official college transcripts, the Office of Transfer and Articulation reviews military training and job experiences as outlined in the Joint Services Transcript (JST).

 For more information about our Community College Alliance partners, including a list of partner schools, click here.